OTCompa/VoicedNaelQuotes/README.md

 - Click on the save button on the bottom right corner of the window
 - Type `/xlplugins` in the chatbox or open up Dalamud's plugin installer menu
 - Search for `Voiced Nael Quotes` and install.

+Once installed, you can open the config menu through the plugin installer to select one of the available voicepacks.

 ### Building
 1. Open up `VoicedNaelQuotes.sln` in your C# editor of choice (likely [Visual Studio 2022](https://visualstudio.microsoft.com) or [JetBrains Rider](https://www.jetbrains.com/rider/)).